 While we will miss Terry,we’re pleased to report that Jane Alexander, former Managing Editor, has been named Editor.
 Although it’s a new title, Jane will continue to do what she does best: that is managing what goes in our magazines, where it comes from and how it looks when it is published.
 The real news here is the all-star team of top industry experts with which Jane regularly will be working in order to get the job done.

 We are delighted to announce that Rick Dunn has joined our team as Editorial Consultant.
-Rick, who has been involved in the maintenance and reliability field for many years, now will be providing his valuable expertise to us.
+Rick has been involved in the maintenance and reliability field for many years and will be providing his expertise to us beginning with the next issues of our magazines.
 His knowledge of industry issues and his background in the editorial arena will ensure that MAINTENANCE TECHNOLOGY and LUBRICATION & FLUID POWER continue to be the premier publications in the areas of asset management and equipment reliability.

 We also are pleased to announce the addition of three Contributing Editors to our masthead.

 Starting next month,well-known industry icon Bob Williamson will be writing MAINTENANCE TECHNOLOGY’S “Uptime” column.
 Bob is an internationally recognized consultant, author and educator in the area of modern manufacturing.
 He has over 30 years of experience with production operations and maintenance improvement–and a true passion for what he does.
 You can count on Bob’s compelling monthly commentary to keep you up-to-date on industry issues and trends.

 Two other regular columnists will be joining MAINTENANCE TECHNOLOGY on an alternating monthly basis.